zydou/arti/crates/tor-dirmgr/README.md

   interfaces.

-* `dirfilter`: enable an experimental mechanism to modify incoming directory informatoin before it is used.
+* `dirfilter`: enable an experimental mechanism to modify incoming directory information before it is used.

 * `bridge-client`: Provide (as yet unimplented) APIs used to fetch and use bridge information.